dvanmosselbeen/dvm-docs/Programming/gonzui.md

 ### Creating the needed directories and files

 We now need to create some directories and some files.
-Like i move the stuff to my home directory:
+Like I move the stuff to my home directory:

     mkdir -p ~/.gonzui/var/log/gonzui/
     touch ~/.gonzui/var/log/gonzui/gonzui.log